Parametrically amplified Josephson plasma waves in YBa_2Cu_3O_(6+x): evidence for local superconducting fluctuations up to the pseudogap temperature $T^*$: Conclusions

-When considering earlier experimental results, we point out that the phase of an individual layer may have very short correlation length $\xi$ (say of the order of a few nanometers), so that its effect on the overall transport properties is challenging to detect with conventional probes.
-Hence our picture is consistent with the fact that experiments based on planar conductivity, which is sensitive to the average phase $\theta_{s,j}$ of bilayer $j$ have shown that superconducting fluctuation effects diminish rapidly above $T_c$ and become unobservable much below $T^*$\cite{corson1999vanishing}.
-In this connection, it is interesting to note that measurements on the c-axis conductivity have shown that the superfluid density has a long tail that extends up to $160K$, even though its value has decreased to a few percent\cite{TajimaPRL}.Together with the observation of transverse Josephson plasmon up to $180K$,\cite{dubroka2011evidence} there are indeed strong indications of local pairing persisting to far above $T_c$.
 In our picture the relative phase between members of a bilayer is assumed to have much longer correlation length than $\xi$ and persists up to $T^*$.
 For the paramagnetic magnetic field instability we require the correlation length to be longer than the magnetic field screening length $\lambda_s$ at the edges of an isolated bilayer, which can be quite long, on a scale of several hundreds of nanometers.
 It is quite possible that the parametric amplification is more forgiving in that different patches of the samples with phase difference of multiple of $2\pi$ may be amplified coherently.
 In any event, the final message is that the minimal requirement to explain all the existing data is for the existence of a local pair phase at equilibrium up to the pseudogap temperature $T^*$.